Purpose and Philosophy

 - Building Christ-like character and developing servant leadership skills while cultivating the physical and mental development and discipline requisite to participating successfully in athletics.

 - Influencing peers, family, and community relationships by an example of Christian sportsmanship.

 - Making a commitment to a team above one’s self and working together as part of a team with shared goals and objectives as a basis for developing a lifetime skill.

 - Understanding goal setting and the importance of a strong work ethic, learning skills and strategies, how to prepare and train for competition and how to compete in athletic contests.

 Live Oak Classical School seeks to develop young men and women who excel in all areas of life, including athletics.
 Being an athlete does not simply mean wearing a uniform and attending practices and games.
 Being a member of a team means committing yourself to a common goal.
 Live Oak athletes will be ambassadors of their team, their school, and more importantly, of God.
 Therefore, we believe athletics should encourage the positive attributes of sportsmanship, teamwork, commitment, dependability, selflessness, loyalty, good work ethics, and self-discipline.

-As we build our athletic program, all students in Grammar Four and up are required to participate in one team sport that is offered to their grade as well as in our school track meet in the spring.
-Rhetoric students may choose to not be on a team sport but are encouraged to participate.
+All students in Grammar Four through Grammsr Six are required to participate in one team sport that is offered to their grade as well as in our school track meet (when offered).
+Logic and Rhetoric students may choose to not be on a team sport but are strongly encouraged to participate.